 How to create an IoT device?
 Well, pretty much like the other IoT product development activities, the custom hardware design process involves several steps:

-• Testing.
+- Testing.
 At this stage of the IoT product development lifecycle, engineers will transform successful prototypes into pre-production models while using different materials for the device case.
 Next, you’ll need to conduct electrical safety, pre-certification, and user tests.
 Do not be surprised if critical errors surface in the process.
-This is not uncommon, and your custom IoT device could spend anything between six months and two years before you achieve your performance and safety goals.
+This is not uncommon, and this stage of IoT product development can last anything between six months and two years before you achieve your performance and safety goals.

-• Certification.
-When doing market research, you have learned about the Internet of Things regulations effective in your target markets.
+- Certification.
+When doing market research, you have learned about the Internet of Things regulations that are effective in your target markets.
 Depending on your gadget’s scope of application, you might need to procure various certificates before selling the IoT solution to end users.
-These may include the Restriction of Hazardous Substances (ROHS) and Energy Star compliance, the Electrotechnical Commission (EC) and Underwriters Laboratories (UL) certifications, Bluetooth Sig Qualification clearance, as well as industry- and product-specific test certificates for gadgets that collect user data or come in direct contact with the skin.
+Some of these are Energy Star and the Restriction of Hazardous Substances (ROHS) compliance, as well as certifications from the Electrotechnical Commission (EC) and Underwriters Laboratories (UL).
+Other standards include Bluetooth Sig Qualification clearance and industry and product-specific test certificates for devices that touch the skin or collect data from users.

 IoT Infrastructure Development and Setup